 Is your kitchen biology conducive to having and raising healthy children?
-Even low levels of magnetic fields during pregnancy from electric cooktop induction stoves have been associated with an increased risk for miscarriage plus increased chances for childhood asthma, ADHD and obesity.
+Even low levels of magnetic fields during pregnancy from electric cooktop induction stoves have been associated with an increased risk for miscarriage — plus increased chances for childhood asthma, ADHD and obesity.
 Knowing your EMF levels in the kitchen is part of planning for a successful pregnancy.

 It’s no secret that gas stoves can pollute indoor environments with a variety of chemicals (carbon monoxide, carbon dioxide, nitrogen dioxide, nitrous oxides or aldehydes).
-Some studies show an increased public health burden attributed to gas stove use and childhood asthma.
+Some studies even attribute gas stove use to childhood asthma.

-It’s only common sense that an effective range exhaust fan/hood is absolutely essential during use.
-In fact, also opening a kitchen window when cooking with gas can often provide extra ventilation to help clear the air.
-However, for persons who are chemically-sensitive (e.g., allergic to a things such as perfumes, hand sanitizers, detergents, lotions or scented dryer sheets) this may not be enough.
-It may be helpful for this group to avoid cooking with gas stoves altogether if you don’t have excellent ventilation.
+It’s only common sense that an effective range exhaust fan/hood is essential when cooking with gas.
+Also, opening a kitchen window can provide extra ventilation to help clear the air.
+For persons who are chemically-sensitive (e.g., allergic to a things such as perfumes, hand sanitizers, detergents, lotions or scented dryer sheets) it may be preferable to avoid cooking with gas stoves altogether if you don’t have excellent ventilation.

-So then, Gas = Bad; Electric = Good?
-The regulators should immediately pass a law to outlaw gas ranges everywhere, right?
-Well, not so fast…
+So then, Gas = Bad; Electric = Good.
+Right?
+Sorry, but not so fast…

 What’s more, the researchers found that exposure to more than 16 milligauss (mG) of electromagnetic energy increased a woman’s risk of miscarriage six times in the first 10 weeks of pregnancy.
 In testing homes for couples, I’ve found that some electric cook top ranges can produce up to 30 mG of AC Magnetic Fields at close range.

-Standing further away from a point source will reduce your magnetic field exposure–but exactly how far away should you stand?
-You won’t know unless you have your electric stove (and other kitchen appliances) tested with an accurate, high quality gaussmeter.
+Standing further away from a magnetic field point source will reduce your exposure–but exactly how far away should you stand?
+You won’t know unless you have your electric stove (and other kitchen appliances) tested with an accurate, 3-axis gaussmeter.

-To measure AC Magnetic Fields I like to use the NFA1000 meter by Gigahertz Solutions because it’s precise and the Building Biology professional standard.
+To measure AC Magnetic Fields I like to use the NFA1000 meter by Gigahertz Solutions because it’s precise and conforms to the Building Biology Institute’s professional standard.

-Are Magnetic Field Exposures Also Linked to Childhood Asthma, ADHD or Obesity?
+AC Magnetic Field Exposures Linked to Childhood Asthma, ADHD and Obesity

-Dr. Li discovered that miscarriage is not the only risk related to magnetic fields.
-He found that maternal exposures to more than 2 mG of magnetic fields have also been linked with increased incidence of asthma in children: every 1 mG increase in average exposure of the mother during pregnancy yielded a 15% increase in asthma rate.
+Dr. Li also found that in utero exposures to more than 2 mG have were linked with increased incidence of asthma in children: every 1 mG increase in average exposure of the mother during pregnancy yielded a 15% increase in asthma rate.
 Fields of 2 mG and above have a 3.5 times rate of asthma [Li 2020].

-In another study, children of mothers exposed to higher levels of MF had more than twice the risk of ADHD [Li 2020].
-According to Devra Davis Ph.D., MPH epidemiologist and President of Environmental Health Trust:
+In another study, children of mothers exposed to higher levels of AC-MFs had more than twice the risk of ADHD [Li 2020].
+According to public health epidemiologist, Devra Davis Ph.D., MPH:

 “This study showing a dramatic increase in ADHD tied with magnetic field radiation exposure confirms what dozens of other studies have previously indicated in animals.
 Electromagnetic fields exposure during pregnancy can damage the brain.
 We place every pregnant woman at risk if we fail to pay attention to these animal studies.”